jefarth/Password-Generator/README.md

 This project is licensed under the MIT License.

 ## Contributing
-Contributing: I wrote all of the javascript to make the app function.
+Contributing: I wrote all of the Javascript to make the app function.

 ## Tests
 To run tests, you need to run the following command: Reloading the browser to check for errors.